zLouis043/zProjSetup/README.md

 And will generate the cmake files and than it will build the project for the first time.

 If you add also the vscode flag it will also open the project in vscode once it is also setup correctly.

-## NOTE : YOU WILL NEED CMAKE TO BUILD THE PROJECT